-Our model is informed by the historical research that we and others have undertaken in the former Soviet archives since 1991.
-A new view of prices and monetary flows in the Soviet economy is at the core of this model.
 Standard models of Soviet pricing present the Soviet firm as a price-taker.
-The source of this stereotype is the official myth of the command system in which the center administered prices and imposed them on producers.
-Western economists had voiced longstanding empirical concerns about the stability of official prices, and especially how the enterprise might exploit product variations to free itself from price controls.
+The source of this stereotype is the official myth of the command system in which the centre administered prices and imposed them on producers.
+Western economists had voiced longstanding empirical concerns (summarized by Harrison 2000) about the stability of official prices, and especially how the enterprise might exploit product variations to free itself from price controls.
 This ought to have suggested that the idea of the Soviet firm as price-taker was oversimplified.
-But such concerns tended to be forgotten whenever economists were tempted to offer theoretical generalizations.
-8 In contrast to these, we will start from the evidence-based proposition that the Soviet firm was a price maker: it held the initiative in the price-setting process through its control of the information that the center required to authorize pricing decisions, and exploited this advantage to set prices in a self-interested way.
+But such concerns tended to be forgotten whenever economists were tempted to offer theoretical generalizations (Nove 1958; Ames 1965; Gregory and Stuart 1974; Ericson 1983, 1984; Goldfeld and Quandt 1988, 1990).
+In contrast to these, we will start from the evidence-based proposition that the Soviet firm was a price maker: it held the initiative in the price-setting process through its control of the information that the centre required to authorize pricing decisions, and exploited this advantage to set prices in a self-interested way.